rubenkharel/Google-Sheet-Logger/README.md

 ## Requirements
 INSTRUCTIONS WILL BE UPDATED WITH GIFs AND VIDEOS TO MAKE IT CLEAR.

+**Steps**:
-Step 1.
-Create Google Service Account
+1. Create Google Service Account
-Step 2.
-Get Google service's email, apiKey, and .p12 file.
+2. Get Google service's email, apiKey, and .p12 file.
-Step 3.
-Create a Google Sheet document
+3. Create a Google Sheet document
-Step 4.
-Extract the google sheet document's ID
+4. Extract the google sheet document's ID

 Now You have 4(or 5) things at total.
 1. Google Service Email